-- Children’s abilities must be assessed pre- and post-intervention to assess the impact of the intervention
+- Children’s abilities must be assessed pre- and post-intervention to assess the impact of the intervention.

-- Clear, thorough, ongoing and relevant recording systems which document the interventions made by the school must be kept
+- Clear, thorough, ongoing and relevant recording systems which document the interventions made by the school must be kept.

-- The SENCo must regularly review interventions in order to consider value for money
+- The SENCo must regularly review interventions in order to consider value for money.

-At Holy Trinity CE Infant School we are confident in our belief that children learn best when provision is made which enables them to access the curriculum at their own level, and therefore it is only in certain circumstances that children will be withdrawn from the classroom for an intervention.
+We are confident in our belief that children learn best when provision is made which enables them to access the curriculum at their own level, and therefore it is only in certain circumstances that children will be withdrawn from the classroom for an intervention.

 All staff receive regular training to enable them to meet a range of SEN. The SENCo has the nationally recognised qualification of NASENCO and teachers and teaching assistants have regular generic and specific training to meet individual needs as necessary.